gycellaaa/Analyics/README.md

 * Description

-The visualisation displays a line and column clustered chart “Total Net Sasles of product by Months”  to determine the months in which sales of specific product in the different states shows the significant variances  from overall net sales performance.
+The visualization features a line and clustered column chart titled “Total Net Sales of Product by Month,” designed to analyze the monthly sales performance of a specific product across various states and identify significant deviations from overall net sales trends.
-The reason I use Line and clustered column chart is that not only it depicts the trend over months
+The choice of a line and clustered column chart is effective to illustrate both the temporal sales trends and the comparative metrics over months.

-X-axis representing the months overtime for the paritcular year, Y-axis indicates the Total Net Sales amount.
-And the Line Y-axis is used to functions as the Net Sales median of product’s performance with the rest of the month.
-This enables comparison of product performance for specific year with the overall product’s net sale for the whole years.

-On the other hand, there is slicer indicated by the Year that would display the month ranges in tlne and column chart, a  slicer of Product Name for the reader to narrow down into the  particular product.
-And lastly a slicer for reader to navigate through the various states.
+On the X-axis, the months of the year are plotted sequentially, while the Y-axis quantifies the Total Net Sales in monetary terms.
+Additionally, a secondary Y-axis for the line graph represents the median net sales of the product, facilitating direct comparisons between individual monthly sales performance and the overall sales performance throughout the year.
+It enables a comprehensive analysis of product performance relative to total sales across all observed years.

+The dashboard features a Year slicer that enables users to filter and display month ranges within both line and column charts.
+Additionally, there is a Product Name slicer that allows users to narrow on specific products of interest.
+Finally, a State slicer provides to navigate through various geographical regions.

-Additionally, the tooltip function is used to indicate the month, product name, and total sales when navigating through specific point of chart after all the slicer options are chosen.
+Furthermore, the tooltip functionality is implemented to indicate detailed information, including the month, product name, and total sales, as users interact with specific points on the chart after applying their slicer selections.

 * Assumption

-Assuming that the total net sales median would be used for the stakeholders as further analysis when comparing through the specific product’s total net sales in the chosen year (that indicates the sales of the months), with the product’s total net sales from the rest of the months performance.
-Further the decision making based on the given performance of specific product’s particular year with the performance for the rest of the years.
+In utilizing the Total Net Sales median, we aim to provide stakeholders with a comprehensive basis for analyzing a product's performance over a specified year.
+This involves comparing a specific month’s Total Net Sales with the overall performance throughout the rest of that year as well as against historical data from prior years.

-The question does not indicate the year of requested months, therefore I decided to add the slicer to choose the specific year’s months.
-This enable more and complete analysis given the whole data.
+Due to the ambiguity surrounding the specific year for the requested months, I opted to implement a slicer feature.
+This allows for the selection of months within a designated year, facilitating a more thorough and further insights of the whole data.

-* Example analysis
+* Insight

-Assuming that the reader wants to check the Accessories net sales of the state Queensland in the year 2022 as well as comparing the Accessories sales with the Bar Tools sales.
+Consider an analysis focusing on the net sales of Accessories within Queensland for the year 2022, alongside a comparative assessment against Bar Tools sales.

-From this analysis, we can conclude that the Accessories sales the Queensland state does not make sales from January to May.
-However, there’s significant sales from the month of December by 10.3k, and made more sales by 8.6k compared to the other months.
-While the month of November made only 5.6k sales and less sales by 2.6k compared to the rest of the month’s performance.
+The findings reveal that there were no recorded sales of Accessories from January through May.
+Notably, December demonstrated a robust sales performance, generating $10.3k, significantly outperforming other months by $8.6k.
+In contrast, November's sales amounted to $5.6k, indicating a shortfall of $2.6k compared to the rest of the month’s performance.

-Additionally, the Bar Tool sales in June, July and October is higher than the sales of Accessories.
+Furthermore, sales data indicated that Bar Tools experienced higher sales volumes than Accessories in the months of June, July, and October.
+This comparative analysis highlights the varying performance dynamics between the two product lines within the specified timeframe.

 ## 3. Which sales team has the highest profit margin?